pachyderm/pachyderm/doc/auth/saml_setup.md

 available in any official releases.
 This will describe the process of:

 1. Activating Pachyderm enterprise and Pachyderm auth
-1. Configuring Pachyderm's auth system to enable its SAML ACS and receive SAML assertions
+1. Configuring Pachyderm's auth system and enabling its SAML ACS (Assertion Consumer Service—the HTTP endpoint to which users will forward SAML assertions).
 1. Logging in to both the dash and CLI
 1. Enabling debug logging in case anything goes wrong

 ## Activation

-For testing, we **highly** recomment running Pachyderm in Minikube, in case any early bugs make it necessary to restart the cluster.
+For testing, we **highly** recommend running Pachyderm in Minikube, in case any early bugs make it necessary to restart the cluster.

 To activate Pachyderm enterprise and Pachyderm auth: